wgu-opensource/osmt/ui/README.md

 # OSMT UI
+This Maven module represents the Angular frontend application.

-## IntelliJ setup
+## Getting Started

-### Import module
-  * Navigate to File -> New -> Module from existing sources
-  * Select "Create module from existing sources"
-  * Select the `./ui` folder where this README exists from the file dialog

-### Run Configurations
-  * Create a new `npm` configuration
-  * Use package.json from the `./ui/package-json`
-  * Set Scripts to `start-hotreload` (or `start` if not interested in live reloading)

----
+tldr: you need to install a recent version of NodeJS and npm.
+The Maven build uses a bundled copy of Node v10.16.0 and npm 6.10.2.

+Details about NodeJS and npm: OSMT uses [the Maven Frontend plugin](https://github.com/eirslett/frontend-maven-plugin), which installs and runs a local copy of Node v10.16.0 and npm 6.10.2.
+These executables are added in the `ui/node` directory.
+The plugin's intention is to isolate the required Node and npm executables for a consistent build and not pollute a developer's workstation by installing globally.
+While these Maven-provided node and npm executables _can_ be used for local client development, they aren't very handy.
+Practically, it makes sense for someone doing client development to install their own copies of Node and npm.
+There are many ways to do this, and this is beyond the scope of this document.

+1. Install NodeJS and npm.
+1. From the ui directory, run this command: `npm install`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
 Rather than installing Angular's CLI globally, you can invoke commands on OSMT's `ng` devDependency by calling `npm run ng whatever_command`.
 This may help avoid conflicts with other Angular tooling installed on your development machine.

+## IntelliJ setup
+### Run Configurations
+1. From IntelliJ, create a new Run configuration for npm.
+Give it a name that makes sense to you.
+The intention is an Angular development server.
+2. Select the package.json from the `./ui/package-json`
+3. Set Scripts to `start-hotreload` (or `start` if not interested in live reloading)

 ## Development server
-Run `npm run ng serve` for a dev server.
+Run `npm run start-hotreload` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding
 Run `npm run ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.